isomerpages/govtech-gobusiness/_FAQ/1gl-wedding.md

 #### **35. Are there any duration limits or time restrictions for wedding reception/solemnization?**
 Couples may choose to hold their solemnization and reception on a separate day, however, each of these events must be completed in the same calendar day.
 Within the calendar day of each event, there is no fixed time frame/ duration limit, but it is recommended to keep the sessions as brief as possible.
 For solemnizations held in external venues (i.e. outside the ROM(M) Building or a place of residence), the total number of attendees has to be capped at 100 persons throughout the entire event (i.e. only 100 attendees in total) or a lower number subject to the size of the premises and safe management requirements.

-For solemnization in homes and in the ROM(M) building, only 10 persons[^1] are allowed, excluding the licensed solemnizer, translator (if needed), and vendors (kept to a minimum).
+For solemnization in homes and in the ROM(M) building, only 10 persons* are allowed, excluding the licensed solemnizer, translator (if needed), and vendors (kept to a minimum).
 For solemnizations in other external  venues, such as places of worship or hotels, the cap is up to 100 persons, or the safe capacity of the venue whichever is lower, excluding licensed solemnizer, and vendors (kept to a minimum).
 Venue operators reserve the right to retain a lower cap if they are unable to comply with the requirements of zoning, or to impose shorter time limits based on their capacity or ability to ensure safe management measures are implemented.
 Please also note that alcohol cannot be served or consumed after 10.30pm.

+<span style="color:red">*With effect from 28 Dec 2020, the cap for solemnizations in homes will be 10 persons (including members of the hosting household), or 8 visitors (excluding members of the hosting household.
+This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum).
+For example, if there are 6 persons currently living in your household, you may have up to 14 persons (6 + 8) for solemnizations in your home, excluding the solemnizer and vendors.
+The cap for solemnizations in the ROM(M) Building remains at 10 persons, excluding the licensed solemnizer, translator (if needed), and vendors (kept to a minimum).</span>

 #### **36. Does the set up of the ceremony allow for a stage, reception table etc?**
 A stage can be set up as part of the ceremony, but there must be no intermingling between the wedding party and other groups of guests, or between groups of guests.
 A reception table is allowed, if it is to receive guests when they arrive.
 However, any interactions should be minimized.
 E-check-in or other contactless methods of registration should be adopted where possible.